-Once the application form has been received, the same procedure as described under 4.3 will be followed for applications of children with special educational needs.
+Once the application form has been received, the same procedure as described below will be followed for applications of children with special educational needs.

-4.3.
 Application Process for Lighthouse Special Education

-The application process and an application form for Lighthouse Special Education can be found on the website: https://lighthousese.nl
+The application process and an application form for Lighthouse Special Education can be found on the website lighthousese.nl.

-Parents are asked to submit relevant assessment reports (psychological, speech and language, physiotherapy and school) to assist the Admissions Department in determining whether the Lighthouse may be a suitable school for the child.
+Parents are asked to submit relevant assessment reports (psychological, speech and language, physiotherapy and school) and school reports to assist the Admissions Department in determining whether the Lighthouse may be a suitable school for the child.
 Parents are required to prove their stay in The Netherlands is temporary with a letter from their employer.

-Once the application form and assessment reports have been received, the parents will be invited for an introductory meeting with the Admissions Department and the Pupil Monitoring Coordinator.
+Once the application form and assessment reports have been received, the parents will be invited for an introductory meeting with the Admissions Department and the Leader for Learning.
 At this meeting, parents are given a tour of the school and they also receive more information about the school and the admissions process.